RichardDCummings/Diagonal-Lines/README.md

 # Diagonal-Lines
 WHAT IS DIAGONAL LINES?
 Diagonal Lines is a program made by Richard D. Cummings, though that’s just an alias ya big dumb dumb.
-It draws multiple diagonal lines of various colors, with only one thickness, as well as an optional thin black line in between each color (on by default).
+It draws multiple diagonal lines of various colors with only one thickness for all of them, as well as an optional thin black line in between each color (on by default).